Oxycodone, slow release (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or if you have kidney disease, liver disease, breathing problems or lung disease (especially if you have COPD, cor pulmonale, asthma), low blood pressure, problems with urination, underactive thyroid, Addison disease, prostate problems, or have digestion problems, including esophagus cancer, colon cancer, or pancreas problems.
-Tell your doctor if you have a history of head injury, brain lesion, seizures, or alcohol or drug abuse.
+- Make sure your doctor knows if you are pregnant or if you have kidney disease, liver disease, breathing problems or lung disease (such as COPD), low blood pressure, trouble urinating, underactive thyroid, Addison disease, or prostate problems.
+Tell your doctor if you have digestion problems, including esophagus cancer, colon cancer, or pancreas problems.
+Tell your doctor if you have a history of head injury, brain lesion, depression, seizures, or alcohol or drug abuse.

 - This medicine may make you feel dizzy, drowsy, or faint.
 Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you.
 Stand or sit up slowly.
 Lie down if needed until you feel better.